AP Explains: What happens in a partial government shutdown

 WHAT'S OPEN AND WHAT'S CLOSED

 Social Security checks will go out and troops will remain at their posts.
 Doctors and hospitals will receive their Medicare and Medicaid reimbursements.
-The U.S. Postal Service, busy delivering packages for the holiday season, is an independent agency and won't be affected.
+The U.S. Postal Service is an independent agency and won't be affected.
 Passport services, which are funded by fees and not government spending, will also continue.

 Virtually every essential government agency, including the FBI, the Border Patrol and the Coast Guard, will remain open.
 Transportation Security Administration officers will staff airport checkpoints.

 The air traffic control system, food inspection, Medicare, veterans' health care and many other essential government programs will run as usual.
-The Federal Emergency Management Agency can continue to respond to disasters.
+The Federal Emergency Management Agency and Environmental Protection Agency can continue to respond to disasters.

 Nearly 90 percent of the Department of Homeland Security's 240,000 employees will be at work because they're considered essential.

-But hundreds of thousands of federal workers will be forced off the job, and some services will go dark.
+As hundreds of thousands of federal workers are forced off the job, some services will go dark.

+Farmers hardest hit by the trade war with China may have to wait for a second round of direct payments from the Agriculture Department, and new farm loans will be put on hold.

 In the past, the vast majority of national parks were closed to visitors and campers, but beginning with the last government shutdown, in January, the Interior Department has tried to make parks as accessible as possible despite bare-bones staffing levels.
-Some are staying open thanks to funding from states and charitable groups.
+Some are staying open thanks to funding from states and charitable groups, but others are locked off.

-In Washington, the museums along the National Mall will remain open at least through Jan.
-1, but Smithsonian officials said they will reevaluate the situation if the shutdown continues into the new year.
-The Washington Monument is closed for repairs.
+In Washington, popular museums, art galleries and the National Zoo have remained open by using unspent funds, but the money is running out and they will close starting midweek if the shutdown continues.

-Arizona and Utah officials put in place plans to keep open Grand Canyon, Zion, Arches and Bryce Canyon and Zion national parks.

 FEDERAL WORKERS STILL GET PAID — EVENTUALLY